Genogram Symbols

 1. Basic Genogram Symbols

 Basic genogram symbols create the foundation for building complex family dynamics by representing key personal information.
-For instance, males are represented by squares and females by circles.
+As shown in the genogram legend below, males are represented by squares and females by circles.
 Other genogram symbols indicate age, birth, death, immigration status, and more.

 Basic Genogram Symbols